weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

     git clone https://github.com/weaveworks/guides weaveworks-guides
     cd ./weaveworks-guides/weave-and-docker-platform/scripts

-Now that we understand how this is all provisioned, you can run all 3 scripts:
+Now that we understand how this is all provisioned, you can automate the whole process by running these 3 scripts:

     ./1-machine-create.sh
     ./2-weave-launch.sh